 When mercury or alcohol inside a sealed glass tube gets heated, it expands and rises, giving a direct reading against a calibrated scale.

-Conversely, electronic thermometers take advantage of semiconductors or thermistors whose electrical resistance changes with temperature.
+Conversely, electronic thermometers utilize semiconductors or thermistors, whose electrical resistance changes in response to temperature.

 Measurement Types and Sensors

-Liquid-in-glass thermometers: Use liquids (generally mercury or alcohol) that expand linearly with temperature, moving along a marked scale.
+Liquid-in-glass thermometers utilize liquids (typically mercury or alcohol) that expand linearly with temperature, thereby moving along a marked scale.

 Bimetallic strip thermometers are made of two metals bonded together.
-Each expands at different rates, causing the strip to bend and activating a dial on an analog display.
+Each expands at a different rate, causing the strip to bend and activate a dial on an analog display.

 Infrared thermometers Measure infrared energy emitted by an object’s surface, offering quick, non-contact readings.
 They are vital for industry and medical use, especially after 2020.